 It is in a landlord’s interest to ensure that inventories are prepared for properties that they own.
 In the worst-case scenario, should you end up in court, the judge will tend to look more favourably on an impartial, unbiased inventory prepared by a third party unconnected to either the landlord or the tenants.
 Inventories prepared by landlords could be viewed as biased and one-sided.

-The deposit must be held in a government backed Tenancy Deposit Protection Scheme (TDS).
+The deposit must be held in a government backed Tenancy Deposit Scheme (TDP).
 There are also other types of deposit schemes.
 For more information visit Gov.uk.

-Once the landlord or letting agent has received the deposit, they have to provide details of the TDS, including:
+Once the landlord or letting agent has received the deposit, they have to provide details of the TDP, including:

-- The name and contact details of the TDS and its dispute resolution service
+- The name and contact details of the TDP and its dispute resolution service

 - How the deposit is protected (some schemes hold the deposit, and others insure it)